Werner Mölders: Phoney War and the Battle of France

 On 26 September 1939, JG 53 was ordered to form its III.
 Gruppe.
-Mölders relinquished command of 1./JG 53 to Oberleutnant Hans-Karl Mayer and organised the formation of III./JG 53 at Wiesbaden–Erbenheim; within two weeks, Gruppenkommandeur Mölders reported that the Gruppe was conditionally operational with 40 pilots and 48 aircraft.
+Mölders relinquished command of 1./JG 53 to Oberleutnant Hans-Karl Mayer and organised the formation of III./JG 53 at Wiesbaden-Erbenheim Airfield; within two weeks, Gruppenkommandeur Mölders reported that the Gruppe was conditionally operational with 40 pilots and 48 aircraft.

 On 22 December, Mölders, leading four Bf 109s from III./JG 53, engaged three Hawker Hurricanes over the Saar River, between Metz and Thionville, that were trying to intercept an unidentified aircraft.
-Mölders and Hans von Hahn shot down two Hurricanes flown by Sergeants R.M.
-Perry and J. Winn, becoming the first German fighter pilots to shoot down a Hawker Hurricane.
-Mölders shot down another Hurricane on 2 April, when he forced Flight Lieutenant C.D.
-"Pussy" Palmer of No. 1 Squadron RAF, to bail out, and on 20 April, he destroyed a French Curtiss P-36 Hawk (H-75A) east of Saarbrücken.
+Mölders and Hans von Hahn shot down two Hurricanes flown by Sergeants R. M. Perry and J. Winn, becoming the first German fighter pilots to shoot down a Hawker Hurricane.
+Mölders shot down another Hurricane on 2 April, when he forced Flight Lieutenant C. D. "Pussy" Palmer of No. 1 Squadron RAF, to bail out, and on 20 April, he destroyed a French Curtiss P-36 Hawk (H-75A) east of Saarbrücken.

 By the time the Phoney War ended and the invasion of France and the Low Countries (Fall Gelb) began on 10 May 1940, Mölders' tally of aerial victories on the Western Front had increased to nine.
 This number included one Bristol Blenheim, two Curtiss P-36 Hawks, two Morane-Saulnier M.S.406s and four Hawker Hurricanes.
 On 14 May, while engaging enemy bombers over Sedan, Mölders was shot down, but bailed out safely.
 He claimed his 19th and 20th victories on 27 May 1940, downing two Curtiss Hawks 15 km southwest of Amiens.
 Subsequently, he became the first fighter pilot to be awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) and on 29 May 1940 was mentioned in the Wehrmachtbericht propaganda radio report, the first of 11 such mentions.